sowmya1730/FSL-for-Effective-Categorization-and-Recommendation-of-Low-Frequency-Products/README.md

 ```
 The Two commands are of the same structure
-1.Activate the python environment
+- Activate the python environment
-2.Upgrade pip to it current version
+- Upgrade pip to it current version
-3.install the requirements located in requirements.txt: You should be at the root of your env
+-  install the requirements located in requirements.txt: You should be at the root of your env

 👥 **Authors**
 ===